gilhardl/flutter-starter/.github/ISSUE_TEMPLATE/user-story.md

 ## User story
-*A bullet-list of actions taken by the user to end in order to the expected result.*
+*A bullet-list of actions taken by the user in order to end in order to the expected result.*

 **User workflow :**